wkolowski/Type-Theory-Wishlist/README.md

 For nablas, we should have `A <= A'` and `B <= B'` implies `∇ α : A. B α <= ∇ α : A'.
 B' α`.

 For paths types, I think `I` is invariant, so given `c : A <= B` and `p : x ={A} y` we have `path i => c (p i) : c x ={B} c y`

+## Modern tooling

+[The Unison Language](https://www.unisonweb.org/) has a very futuristic tooling and some good ideas, including:
+- codebases - Unison code is literraly stored as an AST in a nice database managed with a dedicated tool
+- everything can be referred to by its hash and names are just metadata, so its easy to rename stuff and perform other similar magic like caching tests
+- Unison has typed documentation which prevents it from going out of sync with the code

 ## Things to investigate